 14. If you’re thinking during speaking, think solution.
 Don’t embellish the problem.

-14.5 avoid all distractions.
+14.5 Avoid all distractions.
 Turn off the cell and pager.
 Close the door.
-Clear your mind, and both sit or both stand in close proximity.
+Clear your mind, and sit or stand in close proximity.

 LISTEN LESSON #4.5 What causes people not to listen?

 There are many secrets to becoming a good listener, but the one that simplifies them all is: Just Shut-up!

 FREE GitBit… Could there be more listening skills?
 YES THERE ARE!
 You’d better see what they are, just in case… Go to www.gitomer.com – register if you’re a first time user, and enter the word LISTEN.